The key to success is in the struggle.

 Maybe you might be skinny and underweight and have to deal with constant bullying at school.

-You might be a trying to buy a car but no one will sell one to you because your credit score is horrendous.
+Perhaps you might be trying to buy a car but no one will sell you one because your credit score is horrendous.

 All these examples have one thing in common: pain.